Develop an in-depth understanding of personality, ability, and positive psychology

 The MSc is designed to be accessible to students who have a degree in psychology or a related discipline.
 Prior experience of the psychology of individual differences is valuable.
 Other experience may compensate for a lack of prior specialist training.
 Evidence of quantitative/statistical knowledge is highly desirable.
 Interested candidates with other backgrounds are encouraged to contact the programme director in the first instance.

-The MSc Personality and Individual Differences allows students to follow a wide programme of courses designed with specialist options in subjects of your choice.
+The MSc Psychology of Individual Differences allows students to follow a wide programme of courses designed with specialist options in subjects of your choice.
 These are typically assessed by the submission of coursework; this is followed by a dissertation.

 Students have study space, access to world-class libraries, laboratory space with computers for testing, a test-library, and large cohort datasets.